EtienneQuarteyPapafio/Nwise-Internship-Projects/Week 3/README.md

 ```
 sudo chown -R splunk:splunk /opt/splunk/
 ```
-We then enable boot start for the user
+We then enable boot start for the user.
+Which will ask you to accept a licence and create and admin name and password for accessing splunk in the webpage.

 ```
 sudo /opt/splunk/bin/splunk enable boot-start -user splunk
 ```
-Which will ask you to accept a licence and create and admin name and password for accessing splunk in the webpage.
 Then we run splunk as the splunk user

 ```
 sudo /opt/splunk/bin/splunk start -user splunk